Citadel Hill (Fort George): Recent history

 The site continues to be managed by Parks Canada.
 The fort is amongst the most visited National Historic Sites in Atlantic Canada.

 The grounds of the Halifax Citadel are open year round.
 From spring to fall, a living history program features animators (re-enactors) portraying the 78th Highland Regiment (stationed at Halifax between 1869 and 1871), the 78th Highlanders (Halifax Citadel) Pipe Band, the Third Brigade of the Royal Artillery, soldiers' wives, and civilian tradespeople.
 Parks Canada also hosts several re-enactment events each year by volunteers of the Brigade of the American Revolution and the two living history associations.

 Guided and self-guided tours, and audio-visual presentations and exhibits communicate the Citadel's role in the history of Halifax and North America.
+On average, the citadel sees 200,000 visitors annually.
 A year-round daily ceremonial firing of the noon gun is conducted, as a reminder of the fort's role in the city's history.
 The artillery is also used for formal occasions such as 21-gun salutes.

 The "Army Museum", located in the Citadel's Cavalier Block, displays a rare collection of weapons, medals, and uniforms exploring Nova Scotia's army history.
 It is an independent non-profit museum and staff work in close partnership with the Citadel staff of Parks Canada.

 In July 2006, Halifax Citadel celebrated the 100th anniversary of the withdrawal of the last British military forces from Canada.
 The Citadel hosted over 1,000 re-enactors from around the world.
 Approaching the Christmas season, Citadel Hill annually hosts a "Victorian Christmas".
 Visitors are treated to crafts, carolers, and games.

 Ghost tours are held at the fort in the weeks leading up to Halloween.

+Heritage Presentation and Tourism

+On top of the Citadel itself, the historic site houses additional historical experiences for its visitors.
+The first of which, is the Army Museum located within the walls of the citadel itself.
+This museum, while situated within the larger historical site, is a community-run operation, which focuses on Nova Scotia's military past via the presentation of various artefacts, photographs and documentation.
+The Army museum primarily focuses on the histories of Nova Scotian involvement in the First and the Second World wars.
+Additionally, in the national heritage cite there is a signature exhibit - Fortress Halifax, a 550 square meter exhibit housed within the fort, which focuses primarily on the forces that shaped the region from the pre-colonial to the contemporary period.
+The exhibit includes several interactive elements ranging from their animated digital touch table, to a "dress-up station" which features the uniforms of the Royal Newfoundland Fencible Infantry.

 Halifax Defence Complex

-The Halifax Citadel and its predecessors were the focal point of the British military's Halifax Defence Complex, which included (in various years):
+The Halifax Citadel and its predecessors were the focal point of the defence complex that made up the British imperial fortress of Halifax.
+Other fortifications that form the defence complex include: